 Automatic Transmission Fluid

-For older vehicles, transmission fluid should be changed every 30,000 miles.
+In older models, transmission fluid should be changed every 30,000 miles.
 With many late-model vehicles, a transmission fluid flush is recommended every 100,000 miles.
-The fluids life depends upon several factors:
+The fluid's life depends upon several factors:

 Type of Fluid: Fluids offer different levels of protection.
 They contain surfactants, anti-oxidation compounds, detergents, anti-foam additives, anti-wear additives, and friction modifiers to help protect and add life to the transmission.